aeyobd/dwarfs/thesis/acknowledgements.md

 To my supervisor, Julio Navarro, for being the critical eye and guiding reason to this work.
 I will always approach research differently now.

-To Raphaël, who has helped inspire and direct this project.
-To everyone who has helped provide me opportunities to share work, and share wonderful ideas with me.
-Isabel, Jens, Eduardo, Jorge, David, Justin, Eugene, Azi, José, and many others.
+To Raphaël, who has helped inspire and direct this project, and to everyone who has shared ideas and opportunities along the way: Isabel, Jens, Eduardo, Jorge, David, Justin, Eugene, Azi, José, and many others.

-To Jax, who has been a support along the way, guiding my research methods and project.
+To Jax for you guidance and personal support for this project.

-To all of my new friends I have made along the way.
-Ruxin, Aviv.
+To all of my new friends I have made along the way---Ruxin, Aviv.
 To Pranav, Ted, Jono, Adrianne, Praneet, Will, Maeve, Ewoud, Anne, Anya, Shoshanah.
 To Akshara  and Simon for all your personal and professional advice.
-We have built a wonderful community of students in this department.
-To all the students who have since moved on and show what we may be: Bobby, Leo, Ryan, Katie, Fletcher, Ayden, Maheyer, Jess, Dhwani, Spencer, Mallory, Omar, Isaac, and Dasha.
+We have built a wonderful graduate community.
+To all the students who have since moved on  but still inspire me: Bobby, Leo, Ryan, Katie, Fletcher, Ayden, Maheyer, Jess, Dhwani, Spencer, Mallory, Omar, Isaac, and Dasha.

- And to my friends across UVic, Wyatt, Rosemary, Maggie.
-To the Linguistics extended family and team *adequate*.
-Melody, Lily, Gillian, Stephen, Jamie, Chloë, Alyssa, Kyle, and Marcus.
+To my friends across UVic: Wyatt, Rosemary, Maggie.
+To the Linguistics extended family and team *adequate*:  Melody, Lily, Gillian, Stephen, Jamie, Chloë, Alyssa, Kyle, and Marcus.
 You are all wonderful human beings, cooks, and always a joy to spend time with.

-To my musical friends, Adrienne, Alex for our shared joy in music making.
+To my musical friends, Adrienne and Alex, for our shared joy in music making.
 And Steve, for showing me the joy in a simple life and beautiful music.

 To the Victoria performing arts community and Fierce Brosnan, our local legend.

-To my fellow fibre friends and crafters.
-Leise, Wes, Ashley, Sabrina, Sarah.
+To my fellow fibre friends and crafters: Leise, Wes, Ashley, Sabrina, Sarah.
 To the graduate student society for continuing to connect us across departments.

-To the international community, and my international friends---Marcela, Bernardo, Daniel, Victor, Walla, Mehrab, and everyone else I have met.
+To the international community, and my international friends---Marcela, Bernardo, Daniel, Victor, Mehrab, and many others.

 To Erica.
 To my students and everyone working with outreach here.
 I love being able to pass on our knowledge to the wider world.